 Want to explore some meteorological occupations?
 You can find a wide range of meteorological jobs, such as these in the list on the right.
 They go from entry-level data collectors, who may be responsible for reading weather maps and satellite information, to more highly educated and experienced meteorologists.

 Some of these guys supervise weather observers; others issue weather warnings, prepare forecasts for a diversity of agencies or media, predict both long and short term weather reports and ultimately run our weather and control centers.

 Besides the duties of operational meteorologists, who prepare routine forecasts, there are diverse jobs in this domain, such as the climatologic meteorologist.
 Apparently this person analyzes previous weather reports and uses archinve information to evaluate predictions, a dynamic meteorologist works with hydrodynamics and thermodynamics operations and physical meteorologist studies physical and chemical properties of the atmosphere.
 This sub-category can include the air quality meteorologist.

 The background that you should acquire before starting a career in this field includes these sciences: mathematics, chemistry, physics, geography including oceanography, and maybe astronomy.
 More specialized applications could have you studying things like naval engineering, environmental dynamics and even database software.

+Also, consider careers in radio and television.
 Above all, keep in mind that a meteorological career is really for those interested in understanding the behavior and changes of the weather as well as atmospheric features such as air pollution.
 That's what it's all about.